haarismemon/fb-hackaproject-foodswap/backend/README.md

             msg: success or error message
             event_status: the current status of the event (can be 0-pending, 1-confirm, 2-done), will return null upon unsuccessful request
-            partner_info: if event is paired, return the event object of the partner, otherwise null { uid: id of the partner,
+            partner_info: if event is paired, return the event object of the partner, otherwise null { id: id of the partner,
                             food: the food partner wants to cook,
                             nationality: partner's ethnicity,
                             lname: last name of the partner,